 Although many swear on the peacefulness of the roosters we still do recommend that you try raising any rooster properly.

 3. Easy Going Behavior And Great Foragers

-They have a easy going behavior and you can be sure that they will stay safe and careful while they forage.
-They will most likely be the one out of your flock that will be the first to try new treats.
+They have easy-going behavior and you can be sure that they will stay safe and careful while they forage.
+They will most likely be the ones out of your flock that will be the first to try new treats.